contributte/doctrine-orm/.docs/README.md

     orm.console: Nettrine\ORM\DI\OrmConsoleExtension
 ```

-Since this moment when you type `bin/console`, there'll be registered commands from Doctrine ORM.
+Since this moment you can use all registered Doctrine ORM commands using  `bin/console`.

 ![Commands](assets/commands.png)